What Is a Fabric Odor Eliminator?

 It's worth knowing that fragrance isn't automatically the enemy.
 A small amount of light scent in a neutralising formula is fine — it gives a clean finish while the active does the real work.
 The problem is the inverse: a product that is mostly fragrance with no neutralising active, sold as an odor 'eliminator'.
 The ratio is what tells you which one you're holding, which is why reading past the marketing on the front of the bottle to the ingredient list on the back matters.

-What to avoid on the label
+What should you avoid on the label?

 Avoid sprays that lead with fragrance and little else — they mask.
 Avoid heavy 'fabric softener' style conditioning agents in a freshening spray; they coat fibres and can seal odor in over time.
 Be cautious with anything that leaves a visible residue or a damp, sticky feel, especially on formal or light-coloured clothing.